sotonfencing/sotonfencing.github.io/join-us.md

 Fees
 ----

-You can find information about our fees on [our SUSU groups page]({{site.links.susu_group}}).
-Fees need to be paid via the Southampton Union Box office, this can be done in person in the Union Building 42, or via the SUSU Box Office website.
+Membership fees can be paid for on [our SUSU groups page]({{site.links.susu_group}}).
+Students, Staff & Alumni as well as external memberships are available for the year or for one semester.

 Non-students or students at other universities will also have to be affiliate members of the Southampton University Students Union.
 This can be purchased at the SUSU Reception and costs about £11 for the academic year.